datajerk/ctf-write-ups/nahamconctf2022/stackless/README.md

 The second constraint is actually more of a dick move--the _common_ registers are reset (zeroed).
 Including `r15` since a 3-byte instruction is prepended to your submitted shellcode to reset `r15` before your code starts to run.

-With `rsp` zeroed and PIE enabled, we have no idea where in memory we can use as a scratchpad to read in and emit the flag from.
+With `rsp` zeroed and PIE enabled, we have no idea where in memory what we can use as a scratchpad to read in and emit the flag from.

 However, our lulzy challenge author was not thorough and left a number of _uncommon_ registered set.
 From `gdb` use `i all-r`.